marfarma/quotes-collection/readme.txt

 * **order** *(string)*
 	* The value can be either 'ASC' (default) or 'DESC', for ascending and descending order respectively.
-	* For example, `[quotcoll orderby="date_added" order="DESC"]` will display all the quotes in the order of date added, latest first and the earliest last.
+	* For example, `[quotcoll orderby="time_added" order="DESC"]` will display all the quotes in the order of date added, latest first and the earliest last.

 * **paging** *(boolean)*
 	* The values can be: